 Issues with the Belt Drive

-For all its benefits with regards to the absorption of vibrations, the belt drive turntable is certainly not without its cons.
+For all its benefits with regard to the absorption of vibrations, the belt drive turntable is certainly not without its cons.
 Being just a thin length of rubber in a circular band, the belt drive isn’t exactly the most structurally sound engine component, very easily falling prey to the eventual fate of all machine components, hurled onto the great cosmic waste pile at the edge of the industrial revolution.

 This fate can come in a variety of guises: the rubber belt might be too tight to begin with and thus quickly wear out against the various cogs and mechanisms inside the turntable, causing too much friction against the internal motors which they can’t overcome; the belt can also be too loose, too slack, meaning the belt itself cannot exercise enough grip on the motors to enact a sufficient amount of tension on the turntable spinning, from the motor to the platter.

 Similarly, a drive belt might simply, through seeing lots of use, wear down of its own accord, without there being anything inherently wrong with the rubber belt itself.
-In these cases, its very common for the rubber belt to either lack the adequate friction to properly turn the platter and the disc atop, or simply to be cut altogether, in dire need of a replacement.
+In these cases, it’s very common for the rubber belt to either lack the adequate friction to properly turn the platter and the disc atop or simply to be cut altogether, in dire need of a replacement.

 Issues with the Direct Drive